wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/financial-services-collaboration-manager/includes/4-navigate-collaboration-manager.md

     > [!div class="mx-imgBorder"]
     > [![Screenshot of the Customer Booking dialog.](../media/booking.png)](../media/booking.png#lightbox)

 1. Once you're finished, you should see both meetings in your meeting list.
-Once the meeting has started you can join it by selecting the **Join** button; this will open the meeting directly within Microsoft Teams.
+Once the meeting has started, you can join it by selecting the **Join** button.
+This will open the meeting directly within Microsoft Teams.

     > [!div class="mx-imgBorder"]
     > [![Screenshot of the loan application on the Meetings tab showing both meetings added.](../media/meetings-added.png)](../media/meetings-added.png#lightbox)